edhowland/minitest-reporters-json_reporter/README.md

 You can use this gem to interface Minitest output into automated tools like CI, CD or IDEs or code editors.
 An example interface might be to the Atom editor: [https://atom.io](https://atom.io) I originally wrote this gem to interface to the Viper audible  code editor for the blind community.
 See: [https://github.com/edhowland/viper](https://github.com/edhowland/viper)
+Using this gem with Viper also requires the 'viper_ruby' package.
+See [https://github.com/edhowland/viper_ruby](https://github.com/edhowland/viper_ruby)

 ## Version 0.2.1